franzhaas/robotframework-construct/README.md

 Your binary data becomes as accessible as numbers and strings are in Robot Framework.

-Checkout the documentation at [robotframework-construct](https://marketsquare.github.io/robotframework-construct/)
+Check out the documentation [here](https://marketsquare.github.io/robotframework-construct/)
 ### Licensing
 robotframework-construct is an opensource keyword library licensed under Apache-2.0, leveraging the [construct](https://construct.readthedocs.io/en/latest/) library licensed under MIT.